pjha2908-ad/kernel_prog/README.md

   <tr>
     <td>LANANA</td>
     <td>Linux Assigned Names And Numbers Authority</td>
-    <td>Only these folks can officially assign the device node - the type and the major:minor numbers<br>
+    <td>Only these folks can officially assign the device node - the type and the major:minor<br>
-      - to devices.</td>
+      numbers - to devices.</td>
   </tr>

   <tr>